Free stuff at Walt Disney World Outside the Parks

 Pools: While Disney does not generally allow pool hopping from resort to resort, you can certainly enjoy the pool at the resort where you are staying.

 Recreation: Among the free stuff at Walt Disney World outside the parks, resort recreation is a HUGE perk.
 From Movies Under the Stars to poolside activities, Walt Disney World resorts offer great recreation options.
+In addition, some resorts offer ping pong, cornhole, and other games.
 Follow this link for a schedule of resort activities.
 These activities are great for non-park days.

 Restaurant Recipes: Like the food you are eating at a resort restaurant?
 Ask for the recipe!
 The cast members will most likely provide you with one or send a copy to your email address.